bonfa/algo-master/algo-master/summary/detail/HashTables.md

 * Encode and Decode TinyURL (SOLVED PERFECTLY)
 * Reorganize String (SOLVED_SUB_OPTIMAL)
 * Longest Consecutive Sequence (NOT SOLVED)
-* Split Array into Consecutive Subsequences
+* Split Array into Consecutive Subsequences (SOLVED -> but optimally for space and not for time)
 * Number of Matching Subsequences

 ## Attempt 1